kyma-project/kyma/resources/kiali/README.md

 # Kiali

-[Kiali](http://kiali.io) is a spyglass for the istio service mesh and provides answers to the questions:
-What microservices are part of my Istio service mesh?
-How are they connected?
-How are they performing?
+[Kiali](http://kiali.io) is a spyglass for the Istio Service Mesh.
+It provides the information on which microservices are a part of the specific Istio Service Mesh, how they are connected, and what is their performance status.

-## Introduction
+## Overview

 This chart installs Kiali on a Kyma cluster.

 ## Prerequisites

-- The `monitoring` chart must be installed in order to have Kiali functional
+-  Install the Monitoring chart to make Kiali work.
-- The `jaeger` chart should be installed to have the Jaeger integration of Kiali functional
+- Install the Jaeger chart to integrate Jaeger with Kiali.
-- The `logging` chart should be installed to have the Grafana integration of Kiali functional
+- Install the Logging chart to integrate Grafana with Kiali.

-## Installing the Chart
+## Details

+### Installation

-To install the chart with the release name `kiali` in namespace kyma-system call:
+To install the chart with the release name `kiali` in the `kyma-system` Namespace, run:

     ```
     $ helm install kiali --name kiali --namespace kyma-system
     ```

-## Uninstalling the Chart
+### Unistallation

-To uninstall/delete the `kiali` release but continue to track the release:
+To uninstall/delete the `kiali` release but continue tracking the release, run:
     ```
     $ helm delete kiali
     ```

-To uninstall/delete the `kiali` release completely and make its name free for later use:
+To uninstall/delete the `kiali` release completely and make its name free for further use, run:
     ```
     $ helm delete kiali --purge
     ```